wonrax/mybk-mobile/README.md

+### 🔔 Call for repo maintainer
+I've graduated from our school, so I might not be able to access the system in the near future.
+New features may need active class schedules to test too.
+If you're interested, open an issue (or contact me, link in bio) and I'll consider to make you a repo maintainer.
+I can still help with product design and code.

 # Mybk Mobile
 Mybk Mobile is an unofficial Android app for Ho Chi Minh City University of Technology students.
 The app supports viewing course/exam schedules and academic transcript.